jalike576/jalike576.github.io/_posts/2025-06-15-CDDC-Brainhack-Finals.md

 So I should find a way to set the first parameter to `0` and the second param to a big value

-I try to dive into `program.bin` to look for a place where I can get my first parameter become 0
+I try to dive into `program.bin` to look for a place where I can get my first parameter become 0, so that I can read from the base of `program.bin`